-System planning documents analyze affordability and identify specific population groups or areas where this is an issue.
-The analysis includes a discussion of time and cost barriers, as well as their consequences.
-The document includes specific, planned programs or improvements that address access issues.
+- Identification of specific population groups or areas where affordability is an issue, - A discussion of time and cost barriers, as well as their consequences, and - Specific, planned programs or improvements that address affordability issues.

-Requirement SPR-05.1d
+Requirement SPS-05.1d

 2 points.
 Include Documentation of Outreach Communications